sdhak/wb-outcomes-rag/README.md

-# wb-outcomes-rag

-# World Bank Project Outcomes Explorer
+# Development Policy Intelligence — A RAG Pipeline for Project Outcomes Analysis

 ### A RAG Application for Development Outcomes Analysis